headlamp-k8s/headlamp/docs/installation/in-cluster/keycloak/index.md

 ## Creating a Keycloak Client

-To enable OIDC authentication in your Minikube cluster, you'll need to create a Keycloak client.Before proceeding, follow the [getting started guide](https://www.keycloak.org/guides#getting-started) to set up your Keycloak instance.
-When creating a user in Keycloak, don't forget to also set the email address.Follow these steps to configure the client in your Keycloak admin panel:
+To enable OIDC authentication in your Minikube cluster, you'll need to create a Keycloak client.
+Before proceeding, follow the [getting started guide](https://www.keycloak.org/guides#getting-started) to set up your Keycloak instance.
+When creating a user in Keycloak, don't forget to also set the email address.
+Follow these steps to configure the client in your Keycloak admin panel:

 1. Start by accessing your Keycloak admin panel.
    > \<YOUR-KEYCLOAK-URL\>/admin